1. Discovery of the

 2. Dynamic coherence

+temporal order.
 Simultaneity may be considered the spatial order of time, preceded by the quantitative order of earlier and later in a sequence, and succeeded by the kinetic order expressed by the uniform motion from one instant to another.
-In each relation frame the temporal
+In each relation

-order functions as a natural law or normative value for relations between subjects and objects, especially among subjects.
+frame the temporal order functions as a natural law or normative value for relations between subjects and objects, especially among subjects.
 Relations receive their meaning from the temporal order.
 Serial order is a condition for quantity, and simultaneity

 The relation frames each contain a number of unchangeable natural laws or normative principles, determining the properties and propensities of relation networks of subjects and objects.

 and later) and the order of equivalence (the synchronic order of simultaneity or co-existence), and it adds a new order, the uniform succession of temporal instants.
-Although a point on a continuous line has no unique successor, it is nevertheless
+Although a point on a continuous line has no unique successor, it is nevertheless assumed

 it is possible to project kinetic time objectively on a linear scale, as well as on a circular scale, representing the periodicity of kinetic time.